blueriver/MuraSolr/readme.txt

-This plugin adds files to default Mura site search.
+This plugin adds files to default Mura site search using the built in CFML SOLR support.